aspectran/aspectran.github.io/_pages/en/docs/guides/aspectran-xml-configuration.md

 ### 1.6. `<append>`

 Includes other XML or APON configuration files into the current configuration.
-This element is fundamental for modularizing settings and is the primary mechanism for managing environment-specific bean definitions in XML.
+This element is fundamental for modularizing settings, managing environment-specific bean definitions, and including external module configurations in XML.

+When an `<append>` element is encountered during XML or APON parsing, the framework does not immediately parse the target resource inline at that point.
+Instead, it registers the resource in a **pending list**.
+After the rules of the current document are fully parsed, the pending `<append>` target documents are sequentially read and **appended** to the existing configuration rules—a process known as Deferred Parsing.
+The name `<append>` derives from this core behavior of being parsed and combined last, after the current document parsing is completed.

 By using the `profile` attribute, you can conditionally include entire configuration files, which is the idiomatic way to control which beans are registered based on the active environment (e.g., development, production).